A Facebook Ad Strategy Used Grow The Biggest DTC Ecommerce Brands, Explained Step-by-Step (with Nik Sharma)

 “But if the product isn’t good and if there’s no real story behind the brand, then it’s hard to implement the strategy.
 Like this just won’t work for any of the drop shipping, Alibaba garbage ones.”

-“Finally, test a ton of creative because if your ads aren’t working, it’s probably because your creative sucks.”
+“Finally, test a ton of creatives because if your ads aren’t working, it’s probably because your creative sucks.”

 Main takeaways from this interview

 - Do customer research to understand your customers so you are able to build an authentic story around your brand, and build creatives that customers can relate to.
 You don’t want to make it up, it won’t work, so do the grunt work and interview customers, find out what they love about your brand and product, and how they use it.

 - Work with a real, credible publisher to get the story published and create ads that sends traffic to it.
 The story should be interesting, real, and easy to understand.
 Have a call to action at the bottom of the article that leads people to your product’s landing page so people can buy.

 - Always be testing.
 If you don’t test enough, you may never be able to make this strategy work.
 Test different ads, articles and landing pages.
 Understand what works and what doesn’t with the Testing Trifecta Methodology.

 Episodes you might like